Have compassion on everyone you meet

 - Cross-cultural living with its unique stressors

-- Religion and spirituality – I welcome those for whom religious identity and practice have been central in their lives and may wish to engage theological categories in therapy.
-I also welcome those seeking to understand and process their experience within religious contexts.
-I have most familiarity with Christian and Muslim spiritualities and worldviews.
+- Religion and spirituality – I welcome those for whom religious identity and practice have been central in their lives and who may wish to engage theological categories in therapy and/or to process their experience in religious communities.